 “It is useless to ask a seriously injured person if he has high cholesterol and about the level of his blood sugars!
 You have to heal his wounds.
 Then we can talk about everything else.
 Heal the wounds.”

+To lead positive, why not take a page out of Pope Francis’s playbook?
+Create a vision that speaks directly to your follower’s personal motivations.
+It is easy to forget that leading is as much about inspiring the imagination and actions of followers as it is about getting the direction and strategy right.
 But research tells us that when people at every level feel they can contribute to achieving the vision, their ownership and commitment to execution grows exponentially.
 For a motivating and rewarding future for all, ensure that your group’s desires become part of the mosaic of your vision.

 How can you hook your leadership goals to the aspirations of your team members?
 Spend the time to find out what they need and what they want to create an inspiring vision for all.